CityOfZion/neo-mamba/docs/source/tutorial/index.rst

 Setup
 -----

-There is one system dependency, namely `Python 3.7 <https://www.python.org/downloads/release/python-374/>`_ or above.
+There is one system dependency, namely `Python 3.8 <https://www.python.org/downloads/release/python-3810/>`_.
 The other dependencies are covered by ``pip``.

 It is recommended to put all project dependencies into its own virtual environment, this way we don't pollute the global installation which could lead to version conflicts.